tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 # Altair 101 Project Notes

-Goal to build a computer that has an Altair 8800 clone front panel, similar LEDs and toggles, and basic Altair 8800 functionality.
+My goal to build a computer that has an [Altair 8800 clone front panel](https://www.adwaterandstir.com/product/front-panel/), similar LEDs and toggles, and basic Altair 8800 functionality.
 This will give the computer an Altair 8800 look and feel.
 A major milestone will be when I can enter and run the classic, Kill the Bit program, on my Altair 101.